 Yosemite Bike Share launched in 2018 as a Conservancy-funded pilot designed to help people get around the Valley in the summer without having to get in their cars.
 Instead of relying on vehicles for quick errands, such as picking up supplies in Yosemite Village, bike-share users can use a mobile app to unlock a bicycle, cruise on flat paths, and avoid crowded roads and parking areas.

-This year: Your 2022 support will help purchase 25 new bikes for the Yosemite Bike Share fleet, so even more visitors can enjoy quick, free rides in the Valley.
-The bike share team will hire two part-time seasonal employees to help keep track of and maintain the bikes, and they will add bike pickup/drop-off locations at the Upper and Lower Pines campgrounds and Camp 4, in addition to continuing to operate sites in and near Yosemite Village.
+This year: Your 2023 support will help purchase 10 new bikes for the Yosemite Bike Share fleet, so even more visitors can enjoy quick, free rides in the Valley.
+The bike share team will continue to staff with two part-time seasonal employees to help keep track of and maintain the bikes.
 They’re also working with researchers from the BicyclingPlus Research Collaborative at University of California, Davis, on a study exploring people’s usage of and attitudes toward bike shares.

 With your support, the Yosemite Bike Share team will be able to expand the program, keep the bikes clean and safe, and continue to offer a fun, environmentally friendly alternative to driving.